dplassgit/d2lang/CONTRIBUTING.md

 > ### Legal Notice
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

+### AI-generated code

+If you use an AI agent to generate or update code, you MUST indicate that in the pull request.
+You can use `#ai-generated` or `#ai-assisted` in the description.

 ### Reporting Bugs